tl-its-umich-edu/course-inventory/README.md

 or -- if you used the detached flag `-d` with `docker-compose up` -- use `docker-compose down`.

 Data in the MySQL database will persist after the container is stopped.
-The MySQL data is stored in a mapped volume `.data/` in the project.
+The MySQL data is stored in a volume mapped to the `.data/` directory in the project.
 To completely reset the database, delete the `.data` directory.

 #### With a Virtual Environment